alexmerren/Card_Game/README.md

 ## Output

-After running the game, the __CardGame__ class will create a directory called __output__.
+After running the game, the game will create a directory called __output__.

-This will contain all the moves made by all the players, and the starting contents and ending contents of the decks.
+The output directory will contain all the moves made by all players, and the contents of all of the decks throughout the game.